ATDevs-Team/atrng-apis/README.md

-# ATRNG APIs – Python, Node.js & TypeScript Clients
+# ATRNG APIs – Python, Node.js, TypeScript & Java Clients

 **Version:** 1.3.2

-A client library for interacting with the ATDevs Random Number Generator (ATRNG) APIs via WebSocket and HTTP, available for Python, Node.js (JavaScript), and TypeScript.
+A client library for interacting with the ATDevs Random Number Generator (ATRNG) APIs via WebSocket and HTTP, available for Python, Node.js (JavaScript), TypeScript, and Java.

 ---